 The benefit of native grassland was evidenced in this year’s September shorn wool clip.
 The sheep cut around the same amount of wool as previous years.
 Its yield was around seventy percent, and tested sound, with results of 40-45 Nkt.

 The Seis family has farmed at Winona since the 1860s.
 Ranging from valley floors and gentle slopes rising to granite outcrops on hilltops and ridges, the predominant soils on Winona are well-drained coarse and fine sands derived from granite.

 From the 1930s to 1980, the farm was used for wheat, oats, wool and sheep production.
 Pastures of introduced grasses, mostly annual species (sub clover, rye grass, small areas of lucerne), were established.
 Set or continuous stock grazing practices were used.
 Crops were sown every three to five years by ploughing and working the soil up to five times.
-Crop yields during this period were good, with more than three tonnes per hectare being achieved.
+Crop yields during this period were good, achieving more than three tonnes per hectare.

 However, Colin says to sustain agricultural productivity it was necessary to apply high rates of fertiliser to correct phosphorus, molybdenum and calcium deficiencies.

 “While superphosphate was cheap and subsidised by government during the 1950s and 1960s this high input method was very productive,” he said.
 “However, as superphosphate became more expensive and the government subsidy was removed, this high input system was no longer affordable.”